Tour of Eritrea: 2008 results

 The last stage (in Asmara, done April 20) was won by Domenico Vaccaro, an Italian Eritrean, of the team Medeber.

 Route

 The Tour's route has changed since the colonial period.
 It consists today of a 670 km race contended in 5 stages.
 The race covers various geographic regions, including the desert lowlands, the chilly highlands and windy coast.

-The race usually start off at the beaches of Massawa, up the winding mountain highway with its precipitous valleys and cliffs to the capital Asmara.
+The race usually starts off at the beaches of Massawa, up the winding mountain highway with its precipitous valleys and cliffs to the capital Asmara.
 From there, it continued downwards onto the western plains of the Gash-Barka Region, only to return to Asmara from the south.

 This is, by far, the most popular sport in modern Eritrea, followed by many thousands of fans and with nearly 100 professional Eritrean cyclists.
-Indeed, the Tour of Eritrea is followed enthusiastically by the Eritrean population around the roads, like happens in the Tour de France of France and the Giro d'Italia of Italy.
+Indeed, the Tour of Eritrea is followed enthusiastically by the Eritrean population around the roads, like happens in the Tour de France and the Giro d'Italia.